CRazorIV/Luxury-Autosport/README.md

 ## Overview

 Luxury Autosport is a fictional high-end car dealership website built with modern web technologies.
-This school project showcases a sleek and interactive interface for browsing luxury vehicles.
+This personal project showcases a sleek and interactive interface for browsing luxury vehicles.

 ---